Nodrex/DataCollector/README.md

 ## 👥 Contributions

 Contributions are welcome!
 If you want to improve this library, please feel free to submit a pull request or open an issue.

+---

+## 📣 Demo Application

+This repository includes a DemoApp module that contains a working example of how to use the EventsCollector library.

+You can find a complete code sample in the [`MainActivity.kt`](https://github.com/Nodrex/EventsCollector/blob/master/DemoApp/src/main/java/com/nodrex/eventscollectordemo/MainActivity.kt) file to see it in action.